NEWSLETTER

-From his fiefdom in Benghazi the commander of the LNA is gearing up to follow other strongmen in the region by turning his military successes into political power as he calls for elections to be held soon
+From his fiefdom in Benghazi the commander of the Libyan National Army is gearing up to follow other strongmen in the region by turning his military successes into political power as he calls for elections to be held soon

 Marshal Khalifa Haftar is not easy to read, agree foes and observers alike.
 Mocked as an African Don Quixote after he took charge of a small band of fighters following the ousting of Muammar Gaddafi, he has since gained far greater acceptance at the head of the Libyan National Army.
-Many wonder if, age 74, he is seeking to follow the well-trodden path to dictatorship.
+Many wonder if, at age 74, he is seeking to follow the well-trodden path to dictatorship.

 He regularly contrasts the order in the southern and eastern regions of Libya, which he controls from Benghazi, with the militia-ridden anarchy of Tripoli.
 This is a way of undermining his opponent in the capital, Fayez al-Serraj, the prime minister recognised by the United Nations.
 “We are doing our best to cooperate with Mr Sarraj,” says Haftar.
 “But he is hostage to the militias in Tripoli.
 It is hard for him to make decisions, let alone execute them.”